campg2j003/JAWS-Script-for-Audacity/readme.md

 4. If you redefine the `numpad ENTER` key and set JAWS to treat extended keys separately, both `ENTER` keys will be mapped to the typing keys `ENTER`.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for `ENTER`, `NumPadEnter`, and `Control+ENTER` in `audacity.jkm` and removing semicolons on the lines containing `/*` and `*/` before and after scripts `Enter` and `CtrlEnter` in `audacity.jss`.
 If you modify `audacity.jss`, please change the version constant so we'll know it is a modified version if you communicate with us about it.

 5. In versions of JAWS prior to 13 the keystroke for setting script options (`JAWSKey+v`) will not appear in hotkey help.
 It will still work, however.
 We could script around this if it turns out to be a problem.

+6. For the `g` and `h` keys that speak the values of the recording or playback meters to work, the appropriate toolbars must be enabled and docked.
+If enabling them in `View > Toolbars` doesn't solve the problem, they may be undocked.
+To fix this:

+    1. Shut Audacity down and edit `%appdata%\audacity\audacity.cfg`.
+    2. Search for "meter".
+You will find a line like "`[GUI/ToolBars/RecordMeter]`".
+    3. Following it and before the next line starting with `[`, find a line "`Dock=N`" where N is 0 or 1.
+(In my installation this line is the first line of the section.)
+Change N to 1.
+    4. Repeat for all other similar sections.
+    5. Save the file and restart Audacity.
+    6. In `View > Toolbars` make sure that The desired meter(s) are enabled.
+    7. If the correct meter is not reported, choose `View > Toolbars > Reset Toolbars`.

 # Multiple Language Support